Announcing 2017 Itô Prize winners

 The Itô Prize honors the memory and celebrates the legacy of Professor Kiyosi Itô and his vast and seminal contributions to probability theory.
 It is awarded every two years and recognizes significant contributions to the advancement of the theory or applications of stochastic processes over the corresponding period.

-The 2013 winning article was chosen by a selection committee consisting of senior members of the probability community and representing wide geographical and specialization diversity.
-The award will be presented at the 2013 SPA Conference, Colorado, Boulder, to be held in July 29 to August 2, 2013, and will consist of a certificate and a monetary award of $5000.
+The 2017 winning article was chosen by a selection committee consisting of senior members of the probability community and representing wide geographical and specialization diversity.
+The award will be presented at the 39th Conference on Stochastic Processes and their Applications (SPA) to be held 24-28th July 2017 in Moscow, Russia.
+The award consists of a certificate and a monetary award of US$5000.

-Hirofumi Osada will give a plenary talk at the 2013 SPA Conferenc
+The authors will give a plenary talk at the SPA 2017 Conference.

 Previous Itô prize winners